-This seven-day tour highlights the best of Fairbanks festivals and winter events, combined with the adventures of dog mushing, a small plane flight, and unrivaled northern lights viewing above the Arctic Circle.
+This seven-day itinerary highlights the best of Fairbanks festivals and winter events, combined with the adventures of dog sledding, a small plane flight, and unrivaled northern lights viewing above the Arctic Circle.

 Head back to Fairbanks to experience the area’s booming arts and culture scene at the Festival of Native Arts.
 This annual event, held at the University of Alaska Fairbanks in late February, features art and performances by representatives of Alaska Native cultures from across the state.
 The Museum of the North, also on campus, features both contemporary and classic Alaska art along with natural history artifacts in one of Alaska’s finest collections.